openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 )
 ```

-As audit policy file is not static anymore with the addition of custom rules, this approach will not work anymore.
-Instead, we need
+As the audit policy file is not static anymore with the addition of
+custom rules, this approach will not work anymore.
+Instead, we need a
-a dynamic audit policy controller that computes the policy depending on the apiserver configuration resource and copies that as a
+dynamic audit policy controller in the apiserver operators that

+1. computes the policy depending on the apiserver configuration
+   resource
-`ConfigMap` into the operand namespace.
-Then the revision controller will notice it changing and assigns a new operand revision that
+2. and copies that as a `ConfigMap` into the operand namespace.

+Then the revision controller will notice it changing and assigns a new
-causes a rollout.
-We will add the audit policy controller to the APIServer controller set in library-go:
+operand revision that causes a rollout.
+We will add the audit policy
+controller to the APIServer controller set in library-go, shared by
+our three apiserver operators:

 ```go
 apiservercontrollerset.NewAPIServerControllerSet(